pulse-framework/pulse/docs/v3/docs/collections.md

 # `.put()`

-The put method allows you to _put_ data from one group into another!
-A great example would be moving a new user from unverified to verified.
+The put method allows you to _put_ data from one group into another.
+A good example would be moving a new user from unverified to verified.

 **Parameters**